23643studentdorset/Y2S2DevOps-Project/Team/Itamar/readme.md

 SQL Data: username root password empty

 - [x] function GET USER
-- [ ] load New Modal for level 1 and 2
+- [ ] load New Modal Event for level 1, and 2
-- [ ] load Edit Modal for level 1 and 2
+- [ ] load Edit Modal Event for level 1, and 2
-- [ ] load View Modal for level 1 and 2
+- [ ] load View Modal Event for level 1, 2, and 3

 ### SQL Structure